ottokruse/s3-spa-upload/README.md

     s3-spa-upload dist-dir my-s3-bucket-name

-To also clean up old files, specify '--clean' as the last parameter.
+To also clean up old files, specify '--delete' as the last parameter.
 This will delete *all* files in the bucket that are not included in the current upload (**do** ensure you really want this):

-    s3-spa-upload dist-dir my-s3-bucket-name --clean
+    s3-spa-upload dist-dir my-s3-bucket-name --delete

 ## Cache-Control settings